 Value to the NHS

-The DDD study is the first nationwide exome sequencing study.
 It achieved a consistent diagnostic rate in children with undiagnosed developmental disorders and demonstrates that a robust translational genomics workflow is achievable within a large-scale rare disease research study.
-It allowed feedback of potential diagnostic findings to clinicians and participants and addressed key ethical issues around sharing results with patients.

-• It has the potential to act as a prototype for translating diagnostic genome sequencing into the clinic for rare diseases.
+It has the potential to act as a prototype for translating diagnostic genome sequencing into the clinic for rare diseases.

-• It demonstrated the value in sequencing parental DNA as well as the child’s DNA: a 10-fold reduction was seen in the number of variants that needed clinical evaluation when the child and both parents were sequenced, compared to sequencing only the child.
+It demonstrated the value in sequencing parental DNA as well as the child’s DNA: a 10-fold reduction was seen in the number of variants that needed clinical evaluation when the child and both parents were sequenced, compared to sequencing only the child.

-• The DECIPHER platform enabled quick phenotyping by NHS clinicians, visualisation of variants in a real-time genomic context.
+Of the diagnostic variants identified in known genes, most were novel and not present in current databases.
+The DECIPHER platform enabled quick phenotyping by NHS clinicians, visualisation of variants in a real-time genomic context.
 This was coupled with proportionate and secure data-sharing to maximise diagnosis and discovery.

 Dr Helen Firth, Chief Investigator and Consultant Clinical Geneticist at Addenbrooke’s Hospital, Cambridge said: